-- Eligible transaction costs must have been expended, and all required invoicing documentation submitted on or before 4/30/2022, unless otherwise agreed upon. - Documentation of expenditures to be reimbursed and funds claimed as match.
+- Eligible transaction costs must have been expended, and all required invoicing and documentation by the closing date in Table 1, page 4. - Documentation of expenditures to be reimbursed and funds claimed as match.
 Documentation may include a paid invoice for services, letter verifying receipt of stewardship endowment, letter verifying staff and / or volunteer hours, etc. - Copies of the property closing settlement sheet and recorded deed and/or conservation easement. - Other requirements as may be stated in the Grant Agreement.